AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 ## Use the Adobe Provided Tools to Make Your Content and Code Cloud Ready {#use-tools-to-make-code-and-content-cloud-ready}

-The exact steps of your transition to Cloud Service depends on the systems you have purchased and the software development life-cycle practices you follow.
+The exact steps of your transition to Cloud Service depend on the systems you have purchased and the software development life-cycle practices you follow.

 The following figure shows the main steps involved in the phase that involves converting your code and content for use with AEM as a Cloud Service:

 ![image](/help/move-to-cloud-service/assets/exec-image1.png)

-We will start detailing the tools you need to leverage in order to achieve this in the chapters below.
+We will start detailing the tools you need to use in order to achieve this in the chapters below.

 ## Content Migration {#content-migration}